Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 - 4 -

+"Mitsui" means Mitsui & Co., Ltd., together with its successors and permitted assigns.

+"Mitsui Note" means the unsecured convertible note to be issued by the Corporation to Mitsui concurrently to Closing pursuant to and in accordance with the Mitsui Subscription Agreement.

-"Mitsui Side Letter Agreement" means the side letter agreement entered into as of the date hereof between the Corporation and the Holder, as such agreement may be amended, restated or supplemented from time to time in accordance with its terms.
+"Mitsui Side Letter Agreement" means the side letter agreement entered into as of the date hereof between the Corporation and Mitsui, as such agreement may be amended, restated or supplemented from time to time in accordance with its terms.

+"Mitsui Subscription Agreement" means the subscription agreement entered into as of the date hereof between the Corporation and Mitsui to which the Corporation has agreed to issue to Mitsui, and Mitsui has agreed to subscribe to, subject to the terms and conditions set forth therein, an unsecured convertible note in the principal amount of $25,000,000 convertible into units of the Corporation, with each unit consisting of one common share in the capital of the Corporation and one common share purchase warrant of the Corporation.

 "Money Laundering Laws" has the meaning specified in Section 3.1(nn).